harmin-parra/pytest-report-extras/docs/user_guide.rst

 * ``extras_attachment_indent``

-The indent to use for attachments
+The indent to use for attachments.

 Accepted values: any positive integer.